Median Income Limits to Nail the Bankruptcy Means Test: New for 2023

 Again, this comparison against the median income is merely the first step, and does not absolutely determine your eligibility for Chapter 7 or not.

-Nov 2022 Update: The numbers for the means test adjusted November 1, 2022, and will be used for the first part of 2023.
+March 2023 Update: The numbers for the means test adjust April 1, 2023, and will be used after that until late 2023.

-Because of the above statement, these will be the first 2023 median income limits.
+Because of the above statement, these will be the second and updated 2023 median income limits.

 Every now and then, the government updates the bankruptcy median income limits.
-They last did it in Nov 2022.
-Good news: the California 2022 median income numbers are now even higher, increasing household income for bankruptcy means test qualifying.
+They last did it in Apr 2023.
+Good news: the California 2023 median income numbers are yet even higher, increasing household income for bankruptcy means test qualifying.
 This means that more people could qualify for Chapter 7 bankruptcy using the California median income numbers below.

 2023 Median Income for California Households

-Because the California median income changes maybe once or twice a year, these recent changes last 2022 will be the first numbers used for 2023 median income.
+Because the California median income changes maybe once or twice a year, these recent changes will be the 2nd and updated numbers used for 2023 median income.
 You’ll see below there’s talk about household size.
 Notice also that larger families also get a break, as the amount for each additional member after 4 increases another $9,900.
 This is helpful for households of five people or more.

 What is Median Household Income: Roommates and Spouses